Upminster: Urban development

 The parish had three early centres of activity; the village around the church and the settlements of Hacton and Corbets Tey.
 The estates of Gaynes, New Place and Upminster Hall were purchased during the 17th century by merchants in the City of London.
 This caused a significant number of buildings in the town to be constructed or improved.
 Upkeep of the three bridges crossing the Ingrebourne were the responsibility of Upminster, as the adjacent Hornchurch parish was in the Havering liberty and was exempt from responsibility because of its charter.
 Although the opening of the station was key to the development of the suburb, land was not purchased for development until 10 acre were secured in 1901.

 Electricity was introduced in Upminster in 1926.
 Gas main supply came from Romford in 1872 and from 1905 there was gas street lighting.
 The area was served by good spring water, with mains supply provided by the South Essex Waterworks Company from 1836.
 Works on the sewerage system began in 1899 in Upminster village and Corbets Tey.
 In 1922 sewage works for Upminster and Cranham were opened in Great Warley.
 Land for Upminster Park was purchased by the parish council in 1929.

 Governance

 The town forms part of the Hornchurch and Upminster UK Parliament constituency, and is covered by the Havering wards of Upminster and Cranham.
-The current MP is Julia Lopez.
+The current MP is Julia Lopez (formerly Dockerill).
 Each ward elects three councillors to Havering London Borough Council.
 All six councillors elected in 2010 for the two wards were the Upminster and Cranham Residents' Association candidates and the area is unusual in that the residents' association is strongly active.
 From 1945 to 1974 Upminster formed part of the Hornchurch constituency and from 1974 to 2010 it formed part of the Upminster constituency.
 Upminster is within the Havering and Redbridge London Assembly constituency.